Table of Contents

 When Could an Income Rider Make Sense?

-Income riders tend to work best when you don't need income for at least several years.
-They're generally only available on deferred annuities, giving you the opportunity to grow your assets (or use the insurance company's guaranteed benefit base increase) over time.
-If you want to start your lifetime income stream now, immediate annuities and other alternatives may be a better fit.
+Income riders tend to work best when income is not needed right away.
+They are typically available on deferred annuities, which allows time for assets to grow or for the insurance company’s guaranteed benefit base to increase.
+If you need lifetime income immediately, an immediate annuity or another option may be a better match.

 An annuity income rider adds stability to your retirement income.
 Start Your Free Plan